Daihatsu Hijet: Hijet Cargo/Atrai (S700, S710)

-Battery electric version
+Battery electric versions

 In May 2023, the battery electric (BEV) version of the Hijet Cargo was announced.
 It will also be marketed as the Toyota Pixis Van and Suzuki e Every, as Suzuki is part of Toyota's EV development consortium.
 The prototype model was showcased during the 49th G7 summit in Hiroshima, Japan.

+Production of the e-Hijet Cargo started on 2 February 2026 alongside the Pixis Van.

+The powertrain is equipped with the BEV system "e-Smart Electric" jointly developed with Suzuki and Toyota, with the "eAxle" integrating the motor, inverter and reducer on the rear drive axle, and a large-capacity battery using phosphate lithium-ion batteries placed under the floor.
+The e Every went on sale on 9 March 2026.

+The e-Hijet Cargo's passenger car equivalent (known as the e-Atrai) is sold in a sole RS variant.
+It features black steel wheels, colour-matched accents, chrome detailing, and power sliding doors on both sides.